3willows/simpleBlog/_posts/2024-04-01-AskYourDeveloper.markdown

 categories: business
 ---

-“Ask Your Developer” is Twilio co-founder Jeff Lawson’s advice to Businesses looking to survive and prosper in the digital age.
+[Ask Your Developer](https://www.askyourdeveloper.com/) is Twilio co-founder Jeff Lawson’s advice to Businesses looking to survive and prosper in the digital age.
 In short, Jeff argues that:

 (1) Businesses need to embrace technology (esp. web technology) to compete;